graphql-aspnet/graphql-aspnet.github.io/docs/advanced/subscriptions.md

 ## Query Timeouts

-By default GraphQL does not define a timeout for an executed query.
-The query will run as long as the underlying HTTP connection is open.
+By default, the library does not define a timeout for an executed query.
+The query will run as long as the underlying connection is open.
 This is true for subscriptions as well.
 Given that the websocket connection is never closed while the end user is connected, any query executed through the websocket will be allowed to run for an infinite amount of time which can have some unintended side effects and consume resources unecessarily.

 Optionally, you can define a query timeout for a given schema, which the subscription server will obey: